olgerd27/file_transfer/README.md

 ### Requirements
 **1. File Transfer RPC Interface:**
-Define an RPC interface in an .x file that includes the following remote procedures:
+Define an RPC interface in a `.x` file that includes the following remote procedures:

    - `int upload_file(string filename, opaque file_content)`: Upload a file to the server.
      Return 1 on success, 0 on failure.